Exotic Dehn twists on sums of two contact 3-manifolds: Contact Dehn twists on spheres

 These arcs are Legendrian isotopic, so there exists a contact isotopy $\varphi_t\in\mathrm{Cont}(\mathbb{B}^3,\xi)$ with $\varphi_0 = \mathrm{id}$ and $\varphi_1 \circ l=\hat{l}$.
 Moreover, $\varphi_1$ can be taken to be the identity over $B_\varepsilon$.
 Therefore, $\varphi_1$ gives a contactomorphism $\tau$ of the contact manifold with convex boundary $(Y_0,\xi)$.
 From now on, we will denote the restrictions of $l$ and $\hat{l}$ to the red segments in Figure \ref{fig:ReidemeisterI} by the same letters for convenience.
 We have $\tau (l)= \hat{l}$ and the arc $\hat{l}$ is obtained in $(Y_0,\xi)$ from $l$ by a positive stabilization, see Figure \ref{fig:ContactDehnTwist}.
 In particular,

 It follows that $\tau$ is not (formally) contact isotopic to the identity as a contactomorphism of $(Y_0,\xi)$ rel. $\partial Y_0$.
 This contactomorphism is contact isotopic to the contact Dehn twist as we have defined it in this section.
-In fact, any contactomorphism of $(Y_0,\xi)$ can be described just in terms of its effect of $l$ and, therefore, just by means of front projections of Legendrian arcs.
-The path-connected components of the space $\mathrm{Leg}(Y_0,\xi)$ of unknotted Legendrian embeddings of arcs that coincide with $l$ at the end points can be easily understood:
+In fact, as we will see in Lemma \ref{lem:DehnR1Move}, since the complement of $l$ is a tight $3$-ball any contactomorphism of $(Y_0,\xi)$ can be described, up to contact isotopy, just in terms of its effect on $l$ and, therefore, just by means of front projections of Legendrian arcs.
+First, we observe that the path-connected components of the space $\mathrm{Leg}(Y_0,\xi)$ of Legendrian embeddings of arcs that coincide with $l$ at the end points can be easily understood:

-\begin{Lemma} The map $\mathrm{rot}:\pi_0\mathrm{Leg}(Y_0,\xi)\rightarrow \mathbb{Z}\,, \, L\mapsto \mathrm{rot}(L),$ is an isomorphism. \end{Lemma} \begin{proof} This is an application of the Theorem of Eliashberg and Fraser \cite{EliashbergFraser}.
-Indeed, given two Legendrian arcs $L_1$ and $L_2$ with the same rotation number we can always find another Legendrian arc $L^\prime$ in the ball $(\mathbb{B}^3,\xi)$ in such a way that the concatenations $L^\prime\# L_1$ and $L^\prime\# L_2$ are long Legendrian unknots in the ball.
-Observe that both have the same rotation number by hypothesis and therefore they differ by a finite number of double stabilizations (pairs of positive and negatives stabilizations).
-We conclude that $L_2$ is obtained from $L_1$, as Legendrian arcs in $(Y_0,\xi)$, by a sequence of double stabilizations.
-As depicted in Figure \ref{fig:KillingDoubleStabilization} this shows that both Legendrians are isotopic in $(Y_0,\xi)$. \end{proof}
+\begin{Lemma} The map $\mathrm{rot}:\pi_0\mathrm{Leg}(Y_0,\xi)\rightarrow \mathbb{Z}\,, \, L\mapsto \mathrm{rot}(L),$ is an isomorphism. \end{Lemma} \begin{proof} Two smoothly isotopic Legendrian arcs with the same rotation number are Legendrian isotopic after adding a finite number of double stabilizations (pairs of positive and negative stabilizations) because of the Fuchs-Tabachnikov Theorem \cite{FuchsTabachnikov}.
+As depicted in Figure \ref{fig:KillingDoubleStabilization}, this can done by a Legendrian isotopy in $(Y_0,\xi)$.
+Therefore, the proof follows from the $3$-dimensional lightbulb Theorem. \end{proof}

 We conclude the following

 \begin{Lemma} The map $\mathrm{Cont}(Y_0,\xi)\rightarrow \mathrm{Leg}(Y_0,\xi),f \mapsto f\circ l$ is a homotopy equivalence.
 In particular,

 is an isomorphism.
 Moreover, the contact Dehn twist is characterized, up to contact isotopy, by the relation \end{Lemma} \begin{proof} This follows by the previous Lemma, the Eliashberg--Mishachev Theorem \ref{thm:EM} and Hatcher's Theorem \cite{hatchersmale}, since the fiber of $\mathrm{Cont}(Y_0,\xi)\rightarrow \mathrm{Leg}(Y_0,\xi)$ can be identified with the contactomorphism group of the complement of a neighbourhood of $l$, and the latter is a tight $3$-ball. \end{proof}